 Art.
 7(1): Convention Status

-(2 years temporary residence permit aimed at permanent residence, blue convention passport).
+(2 years temporary residence permit, blue convention passport).

 A) Political activist from Iran, a member of an illegal student organization, tortured in prison.